anyproto/docs/CONTRIBUTING.md

 * Any Page that has been added or removed from the documentation needs to be added to the **Table Of Contents** in the file [SUMMARY.md](https://github.com/anytypeio/docs/blob/main/SUMMARY.md)
   * Indentation is used to signify nesting of pages
-  * Pages are linked using markdown URL's eg:
+  * Pages are linked using markdown URL's, e.g.:
     ```
     [Navigation](https://github.com/anytypeio/docs/blob/main/features/navigation.md)
     ```
 * All files are saved as **Markdown .md**
-* For nesting pages they need to be placed in the category folder if it does not exist then you can create the folder
+* For nesting pages, they need to be placed in the category folder.
+If it does not exist, then you can create the folder
-* To use images they must all be placed inside the [.gitbook/assets](https://github.com/anytypeio/docs/tree/main/.gitbook/assets) folder and then referenced from that folder
+* To use images, they must all be placed inside the [.gitbook/assets](https://github.com/anytypeio/docs/tree/main/.gitbook/assets) folder and then referenced from that folder
     > All media should be in light mode
 ## Conventions

 > These are the rules that Gitbook follows while creating documentation from markdown.
-Please follow them while making any changes
+Please follow them while making any changes.

 ### Text Formats